-Eyelid care is recommended for all dry eyes patients as this will help to relieve the discomfort.
+Eyelid care is recommended for all dry eye patients as this will help to relieve the discomfort.

 Punctal plugs are tiny silicone or collagen cylinders (about 1-2 mm) that are inserted into the tear duct (called puncta) of the eyelid.
 Puncta are the tiny openings that drain tears from your eyes down into the nasolacrimal duct.

 The plug stops fluid from draining from the eye.
 So, the tears can remain on the eye surface for a longer period of time.
-This can help to treat your dry eyes if you did not respond to lubricant drops.
+This can help treat your dry eyes if you do not respond to lubricant drops.

 Are punctal plugs for you?